Sold everywhere:

 What are BISF houses?

-Built with simplicity in mind, you would not find a BISF house with a porch or an extension, although, people that still reside in them today may have altered them to factor in such additional features.
+You rarely find a BISF house with a porch or extension.
+Although, some people living in them today may have altered it.

 Is a BISF house safe?